ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/04_OS Hardening: Brute Force Mitigation.md

 ### Section 1: Identify the network protocol involved in the incident

 The logs show
-1. DNS query was initiated from your.machine on port 52444 to resolve the domain yummyrecipesforme.com.
+1. A DNS query was initiated from your.machine on port 52444 to resolve the domain yummyrecipesforme.com.
 The DNS server returned the correct IP address (203.0.113.22) of the domain.
 2. A TCP handshake was successfully established between your.machine on port 36086 and yummyrecipesforme.com on port 80 (HTTP).
 3. A GET request was made over HTTP/1.1 to retrieve data from the website.
-3. A lot of traffic on the port 80 followed, indicating content transfer, possibly including a malicious JavaScript that triggered the download.
+4. A lot of traffic on the port 80 followed, indicating content transfer, possibly including a malicious JavaScript that triggered the download.
-4. After the file was executed, another DNS query was made to resolve greatrecipesforme.com.
-The DNS retuned with a new IP 192.0.2.17.
+5. After the file was executed, another DNS query was made to resolve greatrecipesforme.com.
+The DNS returned with a new IP 192.0.2.17.
-5. A new TCP connection was established with greatrecipesforme.com over port 80 (HTTP).
+6. A new TCP connection was established with greatrecipesforme.com over port 80 (HTTP).

-These logs indicate the use of DNS and HTTP (over TCP) as the protocols involved in the redirection of the website.
+These logs indicate the use of DNS, TCP and HTTP as the protocols involved in the redirection of the website.

 ---